graphql-dotnet/relay/README.md

 #### Mutations

 Relay mutations specify a few constraints on top of the general GraphQL mutations.
-To accompodate this, there are mutation specific GraphTypes provided.
+To accommodate this, there are mutation specific GraphTypes provided.

 #### `MutationGraphType`